OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 ' + '*   When you mistype a web address, or the address is not working, DNS Error Assist provides an automated list of similar pages – such as possibly the one you meant to type – for your consideration.
-The service is provided on your AT&T residential broadband connection, and you can opt-out here.
+The service is provided on your AT&T residential broadband connection, and you can opt-out by managing your privacy choices.
 You will get a standard “no results found” error message instead of the error-assist page.
 ' + '

 ' + '